What are Learning Theories?

-In layman’s terms, the most important thing to remember is that our working memory can only hold a certain amount of information at once.
+In layman’s terms, the most important thing to remember from this learning theory is that our working memory can only hold a certain amount of information at once.
 If we give students too much information at once, their mind will go into ‘cognitive overload’ and learning will slow down or stop.

 The practical implication of this theory is that teachers should teach information in small and manageable ‘chunks’ of knowledge.

 There are three types of cognitive load:

 - Intrinsic cognitive load: This refers to how much working memory is required to learn a specific topic;